-The electronic format has been shared with Head teacher colleagues at the Education HR Group, been discussed at the Education ICT Group and positive feedback has been received.
-It will be called the 'Section 175 Annual Safeguarding Return' and will be sent to schools annually in the summer term in future.
-Section 175 of the Children Act 2002 places a statutory duty on LA's and governing bodies of maintained schools to make arrangements to ensure their functions are carried out with a view to safeguarding and promoting the welfare of children.
-One of the mechanisms by which we can establish this assurance is through individual schools self-evaluating their performance using the Section 175 Annual Safeguarding Return and sharing the results and associated improvements.
+Section 175 of the Education Act 2002 places a statutory duty on LA's and governing bodies of maintained schools to make arrangements to ensure their functions are carried out with a view to safeguarding and promoting the welfare of children.
+One of the mechanisms by which we can establish this assurance is through individual schools self-evaluating their performance using the Section 175 Annual Safeguarding Self Evaluation Tool and sharing the results and associated improvements.
 It will also help to provide clear evidence in relation to the progress schools are making in response to the safeguarding agenda and further provides a focus on relevant safeguarding priorities.
+Schools are encouraged to consider their evidence when completing their responses and use the process to support a whole setting approach to safeguarding which is developed on an on-going basis.